Braves vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have gone 34-21 in games they were listed as the moneyline favorite (winning 61.8% of those games).
+- The Braves are 34-22 in games they were listed as the moneyline favorite (winning 60.7% of those games).

-- Atlanta has a record of 10-4 when playing as moneyline favorites with odds of -225 or shorter (71.4% winning percentage).
+- Atlanta has a 2-2 record (winning 50% of its games) when playing as moneyline favorites of -275 or shorter.

-- Based on this contest's moneyline, the Braves have an implied win probability of 69.2%.
+- The Braves have an implied moneyline win probability of 73.3% in this contest.

-- Atlanta has combined with opponents to hit the over on the total 35 times this season for a 35-27-3 record against the over/under.
+- Atlanta has played in 66 games with an over/under set, and have combined with its opponents to go over the total 36 times (36-27-3).

-- The Braves have covered 40% of their games this season, going 4-6-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!